-Please note that you can only open a live account and use it for trading purposes if you are at least 18 years old or of legal age, whichever is greater.
+Please note that you can only open a real account and use it for trading purposes if you are at least 18 years old or of legal age, whichever is greater.

-1. To sign up for an account, please fill out the Email and Password fields in the mobile app sign up dialog or via Libertex Web platform at https://app.libertex.org/#modal_register
+1. To sign up for an account, please fill in the E-mail and Password fields in the mobile app sign-up box or via Libertex Web platform at https://app.libertex.org/#modal_register

 You can also use your Facebook details to register a trading account.

-2. Once you have signed up, you will be asked a few questions by the trading platform.
-Please answer those.
+2. Once you sign up, you'll be asked a few questions by the trading platform.
+Please answer them.

 General Financial Instrument Trading Conditions

-For full financial instrument trading terms and conditions, please refer to Instrument Specifications on our website.
+For full financial instrument trading terms and conditions, please refer to the Instrument Specifications on our website.

 Below, you can find some of the most important terms and conditions:

-- The maximum multiplier** a trader may use when trading the respective financial instrument.
+- The maximum leverage** a trader may use when trading the respective financial instrument.

-- Transaction fee: A fee a trader is required to pay when opening a transaction.
+- Transaction fee: This is the fee a trader is required to pay when opening a transaction.

 In Libertex platform, the fee is floating.

-The amount of the floating fee may change in accordance with the market spreads.
+The amount of the floating fee may change in accordance with market spreads.

 Minimum fees and commissions are detailed in the Instrument Specifications.
-When opening a position, you will be shown the commission as a percentage; after you close it, you will be able to view the commission amount, too, in the Trade History section.
+When opening a position, you will be shown the commission as a percentage.
+After you close it, you'll be able to view the commission amount, too, in the Trade History section.

-As the maximum spread in the market is unlimited, the maximum commission, which is based on spread values, cannot be limited either.
+Because the maximum spread in the market is unlimited, the maximum commission based on spread values is also unlimited.

-- Rollover or SWAP is an interested rate credited on your account or debited from it everyday at 9 pm GMT, depending on the position type.
+- Rollover or SWAP is an interest rate credited or debit to/from your account every day at 9 pm GMT, depending on the position type.

-- Trading hours are the hours during which you can make transactions in the financial markets.
+- Trading hours are the hours during which you can make transactions on financial markets.

 For your convenience, the platform has tips on trading hours for each instrument you trade or are going to trade.
 If you see a red circle next to the instrument name, this means the instrument is currently not available for trading.

-*Commissions and amounts credited are calculated based on the multiplier value set by the client upon opening a position.
+*Commissions and amounts credited are calculated based on the leverage value set by the client upon opening a position.
 Trading commission may be higher during high volatility or low liquidity periods for the particular asset.
-Please refer to the commission amount shown at the moment of making your transaction.
+Please refer to the commission amount shown when you make your transaction.

-The minimum investment amount for any tradable instrument is 10 USD.
+The minimum investment amount for any tradable instrument is $10.